ApiLogicServer/Docs/docs/DevOps-Containers-Build.md

 To build a container for your ApiLogicProject:

 1. On Docker Hub, create a docker repository under your docker account.
-Some quick terms:
-    * Your docker account can contain multiple docker repositories
-        * It would be typical to use your project name as the docker repository name
-        * Note: repository names must be lower case
-        * Repository names are scoped by your account - see the diagram above.
-You then refer to your docker repository in the CLI commands as `your_account/your_repository`
-    * A docker repository can can be downloaded (pulled) to create a docker image on your local computer
-    * A docker image can be run as a docker container
-    * Your system might be comprised of multiple docker containers, e.g. one for your API Logic Project, one for your DBMS, etc.
 2. Create / customize your project as your normally would
 3. Edit `ApiLogicProject.dockerfile`: change `your_account/your_repository` as appropriate
     * Here is [an example](https://github.com/ApiLogicServer/tutorial/blob/main/3.%20ApiLogicProject_Logic/devops/docker/build-container.dockerfile){:target="_blank" rel="noopener"}